Consultation status: closed 17 May 2017

 - Ensure the P120 parking restriction is monitored.
 Our parking officers will be made aware of the new parking restrictions and will monitor the area accordingly.

 - Request for additional works including changes to the existing parking road markings on Middlemore Crescent.
 These requests are outside the scope of this proposal.
-If you would like your request to be considered by AT for future development works, please provide feedback here.
+If you would like your request to be considered by AT for future development works, please contact us to provide feedback.